copyrighthero/pypi.redistr/README.rst

  4. The `Dict` data structure behaves like `shelve` module, it DOES NOT do dirty checks (yet), thus it won't update the saved data when the saved data is mutable and changed. ie: `d_0 = Dict(Redis(), 'dict'); d_0['test'] = [1,2,3,4]; d_0['test'].append(5); d_0.content; # -> [1,2,3,4]`, you'll have to acquire the data first, modify, and save back, just like the vanilla `shelve` package.

  5. All serializers have their weaknesses, JSON can't serialize binary data like `bytes`, `msgpack` can't serialize `set`, `frozenset`, etc. The most capable one for Python is pickle, but it bloats the data quite a bit.
 Thus using `pickle` with `zlib` should give you the most capable serializer at a reasonable cost in space.
-The default serializer uses `msgpack` with `zlib` for the speed and size, refer below or the API docs for more info.
+The default serializer uses `msgpack` with `zlib` for the speed and size, refer refer to `SeCo's GitHub Repo <https://github.com/copyrighthero/SeCo>`_ for more info.

  6. Some of the operations/methods added for compatibility are `O(N)` operations thus will take time when invoked on large amount of data, please refer to the source codes for details.
 Methods and properties like `push`, `unshift`, `shift` and `length` were added to the structures for convenience, explore source code or refer to document for more details.